 Number of Squares 1 4 9 16 25 ?

-To get students to analyze the relationship between the term number and the number of squares within it, ask questions such as:
+To get students to analyze the relationship between the term number and the number of small squares within it, ask questions such as:

 To help students to recognize that the number of square tiles that make up a term always corresponds to the square of the term number (or the area of the term), read the values from the table aloud (6, 36; 5, 25; 4, 16…).